An ergodic theorem for the weighted ensemble method

-The weight of a child is equal to the weight of its parent, divided by its parent's average number of children.
-For example, if a parent has $3$ children with probability $1$, then each of its children have weight equal to $1/3$ of the parent's weight.
-Writing $\beta_t^j$ for the mean value of $C_t^j$, this defines weight adjustments

-The procedure above defines distributions $\omega_t^1 \delta_{\xi_t^1}+ \ldots+\omega_t^N \delta_{\xi_t^N}$ at each time $t$, where $\delta_\xi$ is the Dirac delta distribution centered at $\xi$.
-In a sense to be described below, these distributions give unbiased estimates of the law of a Markov chain with kernel $K$ and the same initial distribution as the weighted ensemble.
-This is a direct result of the fact that the particles evolve according to $K$ and the resampling is, by construction, unbiased.

-The selection step we have described so far is general enough to describe many different interacting particle methods~\cite{aristoff2016analysis}.
-What distinguishes weighted ensemble from these methods is a particular resampling mechanism, based on a choice of {\em bins} ${\mathcal B}$ that partition the set of particles.
-The resampling enforces a user-specified number, $N_t(u)$, of children in each bin $u \in {\mathcal B}$ at time $t$.
-Variance reduction can be achieved by a judicious choice of binning and of $N_t(u)^{u \in {\mathcal B}}$.
-We refer to the latter as the {\em particle allocation}.
+Weighted ensemble requires the user to choose, before the selection step at time $t$, a collection of nonempty {\em bins} that partition the set of parents, as well as a {\em particle allocation} that defines the number of children in each bin.
+We write $u$ for the bins, and $N_t(u) \ge 1$ for the number of children in bin $u$ at time $t$.
+We require that $\sum_u N_t(u) = N$.
+The bins can change in time, but for simpler notation we leave this implicit.

-The children in bin $u \in {\mathcal B}$ are obtained by sampling $N_t(u)$ times, with replacement, from the parents in bin $u$, according to their weight distribution.
-That is, the $N_t(u)$ children in bin $u \in {\mathcal B}$ are obtained by repeatedly sampling their parents according to the distribution
+In the selection step, the children in each bin are obtained by sampling with replacement from the parents in the bin, according to their weight distribution, as many times as the particle allocation specifies.
+The children's weights in each bin are all the same after selection, and the total weight in the bin is preserved~\cite{costaouec2013analysis}.